top of page

 Oil Came Out Of The Jeep - I Used Shovel To Clean It Up And Packed Contaminated Dirt Out

-Camping Trip That Was, A Overlanding Trip That Wasn't.
+A Camping Trip That Happened, An Overlanding Trip That Didn't

 My 2 goals for this trip were: